-Disclosure of Reserves Data and Other Information as of Financial year ended December 31, 2023
+Disclosure of Reserves Data and Other Information as of Financial year ended December 31, 2024

-The reserves data herein is based upon the report prepared by Netherland, Sewell & Associates, Inc. dated February 9, 2024, evaluating the crude oil reserves attributed to the Bretana Assets as at December 31, 2023.
+The reserves data herein is based upon the report prepared by Netherland, Sewell & Associates, Inc. dated February 21, 2025, evaluating the crude oil reserves attributed to the Bretana Assets and the Los Angeles Assets as at December 31, 2024.
 The reserves data set forth below is based upon an evaluation of the NSAI Report.
-The NSAI Report summarizes the crude oil reserves of the Bretana Assets and the net present values of future net revenue for these reserves using forecast prices and costs.
+The NSAI Report summarizes the crude oil reserves of the Bretana Assets and the Los Angeles Assets and the net present values of future net revenue for these reserves using forecast prices and costs.
 No gas market is expected to exist for the Company's properties so natural gas reserves were not estimated in the NSAI Report.
 The NSAI Report has been prepared in accordance with the standards contained in the COGE Handbook and the reserve definitions contained in NI 51-101.
 Additional information not required by NI 51-101 has been presented to provide continuity and additional information which the Company believes is important to the readers of this information.

-The following tables provide summary information presented in the NSAI Report effective December 31, 2023, and based on an average of forecasts of Brent Crude futures prices prepared by three Canadian independent consultants as of December 31, 2023.
+The following tables provide summary information presented in the NSAI Report effective December 31, 2024, and based on an average of forecasts of Brent Crude futures prices prepared by three Canadian independent consultants as of December 31, 2024.